cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! success "Lab Check-Off Task 2: Verify Test Simulations, Discuss Optimizations"

-    Show a TA that your hardware design is passing all five tests.
+    Show a TA that your hardware design is passing all five tests on `ecelinux`.
 The TA will ask _both students_ to explain how they optimized their designs for the binary-to-seven-segment converter.
     Explain which outputs you ended up optimizing and how you used either Boolean theorems or a Karnaugh map to simplify the logic.
 Hypothesize how much you think these optimizations will reduce the overall area of the design and/or the critical path delay.

 2. Setup Quartus Project
 --------------------------------------------------------------------------